matt-antone/Scorer/memory-bank/systemPatterns.md

     - Once a winner is determined, the "Attacker"/"Defender" choice is presented on both the Kivy host AND the winning player's client.
     - The first interface to register the choice updates the state for all clients.
     - The Kivy `DeploymentSetupScreen` acts as both a controller and a real-time display of this entire process.
-  - `first_turn`: After the roles are set, the Kivy host displays the `FirstTurnSetupScreen` where the Attacker chooses who goes first.
+  - `initiative`: After roles are set and players have deployed their armies (off-app), the Kivy host displays the `InitiativeScreen`.
+Both players roll a die.
+The winner goes first.
+In case of a tie, the Attacker chooses who goes first.
 - **Gameplay Loop**:
   - `game_play`: The core state where players take turns, score points, and use the timer.
 The app cycles through rounds 1-5.
 - **Game End**: